-- NO late homework or quizzes will be accepted, so watch the due dates on the MyLabsPlus calendar.
-You will receive a zero for any assignments not submitted. - There is a homework assignment covering each section of material and there are 8 total quizzes consisting of 1 syllabus quiz and 7 content quizzes.
-Homework assignments are set for unlimited access up until the due date and you have 3 attempts per question, however you only have 2 attempts at each quiz which have a 45 minute time limit and must be completed once opened.
+• NO late homework or quizzes will be accepted, so watch the due dates on the MyLabsPlus calendar.
+You will receive a zero for any assignments not submitted.

+- There is a homework assignment covering each section of material and there are 6 quizzes.
+Homework assignments are set for unlimited access up until the due date and you have 3 attempts per question, however you only have two attempts at each quiz which have a 45 minute time limit and must be completed once opened.
 Quizzes cannot be saved and resumed later. - All homework assignments contain learning aids to help you through the material.
 Be careful not to become overly dependent on these aids or you may not perform well on the exams.
 You have three chances at a question per attempt.
 To gain access to the next attempt once a question is marked wrong; simply select the "similar exercise" button at the bottom of the homework screen.
 Quizzes are designed to check your knowledge retention and therefore do not contain the learning aids except in review mode once the quiz has been submitted. - If you have trouble completing the assignments, please seek some form of tutoring and/or see your instructor or coach for assistance.